 Cover your baby up to their chest and shoulders only

-The head must be left uncovered.
-Tuck sheets and blankets under the sides of the mattress to stop them riding up on to the face.
+The baby's head must be left uncovered.
+Tuck sheets and blankets under the sides of the mattress to stop them riding up on to the baby's face.
 Tuck them so they reach up to your baby's armpits but not above.
 Some parents prefer not to use any sheets or blankets.
 They use 'sleeping bags' (detailed above) that are designed to keep the baby warm without the possible hazard of the head being covered in the night.